-Students must complete 120 credits in course work including satisfaction of the University General Education Requirements and the College of Liberal Arts and Sciences Group Requirements, as well as the departmental major requirements cited below.
-All course work must be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees.
+Candidates must complete 120 credits in coursework including satisfaction of the University General Education Requirements and the College of Liberal Arts and Sciences Group Requirements, as well as the departmental major requirements cited below.
+All coursework must be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees.

 |Probability and Statistics|

 |Basic Engineering III: Probability and Statistics in Engineering|

 |Introductory Statistics and Econometrics|

 |Core Computing Course (select one of the following)||3-4|

 |Introduction to C++ Programming Language|